 How to Apply

-The Champlain College Eco-Reps are residential students who help raise awareness about ecological issues and encourage environmentally responsible behavior of campus residents.
-Eco-Reps educate their residence hall mates about environmental issues such as waste reduction and energy conservation.
+Champlain College Eco Reps are (primarily) residential students who help raise awareness about ecological issues and encourage environmentally responsible behavior from campus residents.
+Eco Reps educate their peers about environmental issues such as waste reduction and energy conservation.
 They also collaborate on related activities in their residence halls with their Resident Assistants (RA) or other Champlain student event planners.
 Eco Reps act as additional "eyes and ears" regarding the physical operations of the buildings and will alert Physical Plant staff if necessary.

-Eco-Reps must attend training and planning meetings (Monday afternoons from 3:30-4:30pm).
-In the fall, Eco-Reps must also attend a mandatory orientation session on Saturday, September 13, 2014.
-At each meeting you'll be introduced to a new topic, help plan activities and brainstorm actions you'll take in your residence halls over the following weeks.
-Other duties include group activities, collaborative projects and opportunities to represent the Eco-Reps Program at various campus events.
+Eco Reps must attend training and planning meetings on Wednesday afternoons from 1-2:30pm, where you'll be introduced to a new topic, help plan activities, and brainstorm actions you'll take in your residence halls and target area over the following weeks.
+Other duties include group activities, collaborative projects, and opportunities to represent the Eco-Reps Program at various campus events.

 Eco Reps commit an average of four hours per week including one-and-a-half (1.5) hour meetings on most Wednesdays.
 Much of your work will be done independently and on your own schedule.
 There will be requests for participation in occasional group events and training opportunities.

 - Effective communication skills (through a variety of means)